sebastiancieslak/anagram/README.md

 # anagram
 Program finding words from anagrams.
 Need to have dictionary in .txt.
+Exemplary dictionary added, it is Polish dictionary packed in .zip, needs to be unpacked before use.